 Our mission is to foster intercultural understanding and to empower Hispanics to overcome the challenges they face and make

-We have also helped dozens of non-profit and governmental agencies to respond to the needs of the Hispanic community by learning about Hispanic issues and culture, and revising policies or procedures that may prevent Hispanics from accessing services.
+We also help dozens of non-profit and governmental agencies to respond to the needs of the Hispanic community by learning about Hispanic issues and culture, and revising policies or procedures that may prevent Hispanics from accessing services.

 In the spring of 2016, we conducted a Hispanic Community Needs Assessment (click on this link to view report) in partnership with the Latino Migration Project at UNC-Chapel Hill.
 This process offered an opportunity for 160 community members and 20 organizations to share their feedback and ideas about the future of EVH and was our guide in setting goals and priorities.